 2. After the Remote UE discovers the UE-to-Network Relay, the Remote UE initiates the establishment procedure of PC5 link associated with the dedicated UE-to-Network Relay's PDU Session.
 This message includes the Remote UE identification info such as the subscription identifier (such as SUCI or GPSI) or Layer 2 ID, Relay Service Code (e.g. dedicated/shared relay session service code), and PDU Session related parameters if provisioned in the step 0A.

 3. On receiving the Direct Communication Request from the Remote UE, the UE-to-Network Relay may authorize the use of the UE-to-Network Relay's PDU Session based on the provisioned information received in the step 0B.
 If the network controlled UE-to-Network relay authorization indicator and the relay session service code are provisioned in the step 0B, the UE-to-Network Relay performs the PDU Session establishment procedure to authorize the Remote UE to use the UE-to-Network Relay's PDU Session.
-In this scenario, the UE-to-Network Relay sends the Remote UE authorization request and Remote UE informationfor the UE-to-Network Relay's PDU Session.
+In this scenario, the UE-to-Network Relay sends the Remote UE authorization request and Remote UE identification information (i.e. received from the Remote UE in the step 2) for the UE-to-Network Relay's PDU Session.

 NOTE 1: The information carried in the step 3 can be transferred via PDU Session Establishment Request or PDU Session Modification Request with the Remote UE authorization request indicator.